Type

 Rights Management

-Original authors retain their copyrights.
-Carleton College does not own the copyright to this work and the work is available through the Carleton College Library.
+The original authors own the copyright to this work and have granted Carleton College permission to display and distribute it online through the Carleton College Library.
 For more information on the copyright status of this work, refer to the current copyright holder.

 RoMEO Color